The Community Hall has an array of opportunities available for youth:

 LIT’s assist with and, when comfortable, lead short activities, day programs and day camps.
 Training supports in personal goals and growth for each LIT.

-Youth Leadership For the Earth for 13 – 18 years
+Youth Leadership For the Earth and Adventure Earth for 13 – 24 years

 Created in 2020, We host in-person, at-a-distance, outdoor and environmental leadership activities for youth, including outdoor living skills, environmental awareness, and food and farming skills.
 We also offer virtual and remote resources through a monthly newsletter.